Contributed By Kiejman & Marembert

 Although possible, court approval is not required to settle a lawsuit.
 Parties can settle at any time, including after a judgment has been rendered.

-The conditions of validity of a settlement are the same as those applicable to other contracts (ie, consent of the parties, contractual capacity, lawful and specific content pursuant to Article 1128 of the French Civil Code).
+The conditions of validity of a settlement are the same as those applicable to other contracts (ie, consent of the parties, contractual capacity, lawful and specific content).
 Mutual concessions by the parties are required.

-Settling is not possible for issues related to public order or non-pecuniary rights such as capacity of the persons, citizenship, filiation, etc.
+Settling is not possible for issues related to public order or non-pecuniary rights such as capacity of the persons, citizenship, filiation, professional sanctions for personal bankruptcy, etc.

 In criminal matters, settlements with the victim are permitted.
-However, it does not affect the ability of the Public Prosecutor to prosecute.
-Deferred prosecution agreements (Convention judiciaire d’intérêt public) with the Public Prosecutor are only available for legal persons and for certain offences (Article 41-1-2 of the French Code of Criminal Procedure).
+However, it does not affect the ability of the public prosecutor to pursue a prosecution.
+Deferred prosecution agreements (convention judiciaire d’intérêt public) are only available for legal persons and for certain offences (Articles 41-1-2 and 41-1-3 of the French Code of Criminal Procedure).

-Settlement agreements should be instrumentalised in a written document in order to be approved.
+Settlement agreements should be instrumentalised in a written document to be approved.

 A non-disclosure clause can be included in the agreement.

-Parties can ask the judge to certify the settlement agreement to ensure enforceability (Article 1567 of the FCCP).
-The parties can appeal against the refusal of the Court to certify the settlement.
+Parties can ask the judge to certify the settlement agreement to ensure enforceability.
+The parties can appeal against the refusal of the court.

 Settlements preclude further lawsuits initiated by the parties based on the same grounds.
 Parties may provide a clause to anticipate the consequences of a future dispute concerning either the interpretation or enforcement of the agreement.

-In addition, the litigants can require from the judge that the party that lost the case pays for legal costs, including legal fees.
+In addition, litigants can ask the judge to order the losing party pay for the legal costs, including legal fees.

-It follows that punitive damages, mostly accepted in common law, are still prohibited in French civil law.
-However, the punitive role is not entirely missing.
-In contract law, the parties may insert a penalty clause (clause pénale) applicable in cases of breach of contract.
+It follows that punitive damages, mostly accepted in common law, are prohibited in French civil law.

-Thus, prospective damages (that could never come to exist) are not compensated under French law.
+Thus, prospective damages (which could never materialise) are not compensated.
 However, the boundary between certain and uncertain is not always easy to draw.
-Damages resulting from a loss of opportunity, defined as the loss of a “favourable event”, are now deemed to be compensable; though they are only entitled to partial compensation – ie, the estimated value of the probability of that positive event happening.
+Damages resulting from a loss of opportunity, defined as the loss of a “favourable event”, are now deemed to be compensable; though they are only entitled to partial compensation (ie, the estimated value of the probability of that positive event happening).

-In terms of classification, French civil law commonly distinguishes between pecuniary and non-pecuniary damages.
+In terms of classification, French civil law commonly distinguishes between pecuniary damage (loss of margin, loss of expected profit, etc) and non-pecuniary (or moral) damage (harm caused to honour, reputation, feelings of affection, etc).

 Damages can be evaluated by judicial experts.